D - 80336 München

 - Vulnerability, justice and algorithmic fairness

 Tereza Hendl is a Postdoctoral Researcher and Project Co-lead on the project “META – mHealth: Ethical, legal and societal aspects in the technological age.”
 She is interested in debates about the democratizing potential of mHealth as well as interrogations of these technologies as a mode of reinforcing a particular self, that of the autonomous consumer.
 Her research currently explores the epistemology, ethical and social aspects of fertility tracking mobile applications and the underlying values and social norms they carry.
 She is concerned with the ways dominant social norms manifest in algorithms and the impact of algorithmic bias on human lives.
-She investigates how mHealth technologies can become more inclusive, informed by lived experiences and needs of diverse population groups and beneficent to a wide cohort of users.
+She investigates how mHealth technologies can become more inclusive and just, informed by lived experiences and needs of diverse population groups and beneficent to a wide cohort of users.

 Dr Hendl holds a PhD in Philosophy from Macquarie University, Australia.
 Her dissertation explored the ethics of prenatal sex selection for social reasons.
 This project used an empirical methodology, interviewing Australian women who have selected or desired to select their child’s chromosomal sex based on gender preference.
 She has previously worked as a Research Associate at the University of Sydney on an Australian Research Council (ARC) Discovery Project investigating how young people with impairment resist ableism in their transition to adulthood (2015-2016).
 She has conducted research as a Postdoctoral Researcher at Sydney Health Ethics on the ARC Linkage Project “Regulating autologous stem cell therapies in Australia” (2016 - 2017).
 This interdisciplinary project promoted ethical and socially responsible innovation with stem cells.
 From 2017-2018 she has continued research on the Linkage Project as an Honorary Fellow at the University of Melbourne.